 For the pediatric population of CBD users, experts suggest starting with 0.5mg of CBD per pound and taking this dose three times a day.

 Starting low and slow allows you to adjust the dosage to how your child reacts to CBD without causing any side effects (e.g., dry mouth or lightheadedness).

 |30 lbs (13 kg)||2.6 mg||7.8 mg|

 |100 lbs (45 kg)||7.5 mg||22.5 mg|

 CBD oil is an excellent tool for enhancing the quality of one’s life, not only for adults but also for children.
 Because of the non-psychoactive nature of CBD, this compound is doesn’t impact their mental development and comes with only a few mild side effects, such as dry mouth or dizziness when consumed in larger amounts.

-I hope my guide has helped you get a good understanding of what CBD oil is and how it can help your kid live a better life.
-Now you can make a well-informed decision and by a high-quality product that will benefit the whole family.
+I hope my guide has helped you understand what CBD oil is and how it can help your kid live a better life.
+Now you can make a well-informed decision and buy a high-quality product that will benefit the whole family.